Marianne is from Edinburgh in Scotland. She enjoys travelling and sharing helpful tips with her readers.

 Traditionally freshers, known as bejants and bejantines get adopted by students in third year (or above), who they know as 'mum' and 'dad'.
 Academic parents have an important role in helping students to integrate into life in St Andrews, and meeting new people in different years.

-Adoption is not formally organised by the University, traditionally fathers will ask first years to be their children, while freshers ask their mothers, but there are no specific rules.
-The students union often organise an event to help any orphans find parents.
+Adoption is not formally organised by the University; traditionally, fathers will ask first years to be their children, while freshers ask their mothers, but there are no specific rules.
+The students union often organises an event to help any orphans find parents.

 What Is Raisin Weekend?